Wayfair · Case study

 Want to talk about a problem in this shape?

-Best fit for platform UX, growth systems, internal tools, and AI-accelerated product execution.
+Best fit for platform UX, growth systems, internal tools, and teams that need a senior IC who can shape the problem and ship the details.
 I respond to most inbound within a day.